Discovery Indigenous

 Overview

-- Support excellent basic research and applied research training by Aboriginal and/ Torres Straight Island researchers as individuals and as teams
+- Support excellent basic research and applied research training by Aboriginal and/or Torres Strait Island researchers as individuals and as teams

 - Support national and international research collaboration